 The Museum’s main entrance is fully accessible.
 There is a passenger loading/unloading zone in front of the Museum and benches inside the front doors for guests to await drivers.
 The entrance doors open automatically when activated by pressing the button adjacent to the door.
-Manual wheelchairs are available free of charge at the Reception Desk for use within the Museum on a first-come, first-serve basis.
+Manual wheelchairs are available free of charge at the Front Desk for use within the Museum on a first-come, first-serve basis.

 The Museum is a Certified Autism Center (CAC), designated by the International Board of Credentialing and Continuing Education Standards (IBCCES).